About the Billing Process

 - Phone number to call with questions

-Explanation of benefits (EOB)
+Explanation of Benefits (EOB)

 If you have health care insurance, you can expect to receive an explanation of benefits (EOB) from your insurer.
-This will state whether a charge was paid, denied or if additional information is needed.
-Sort the EOBs you receive by provider of service and total amount charged.
+This will state whether a charge was paid, or denied or if additional information is needed.
+Sort the EOBs you receive by the provider of service and the total amount charged.
 Provider names will appear as that of your hospital, physician’s office, lab, etc.

 Separate the bills you receive by the name of the provider.
 Look for the service date (the date you had the test or procedure or the date of your doctor’s office visit) and the total amount of the charge as you sort and organize documents related to each provider.